 When aerodynamics matters most…

 So, should you get a more aerodynamic bike or a lighter one?
-GCN looked at this question and concluded that there are some big time savings you can get on an aero bike, but the choice between an aero and lighter bike isn’t as simple as which rides faster.
+GCN looked at this question and concluded that there are some big-time savings you can get on an aero bike, but the choice between aero and lighter bikes isn’t as simple as which rides faster.

 In their on-the-road testing, GCN found the aero bikes to be about 1.5% or 0.25mph/0.4kph faster than lightweight bikes while riding at 300 watts for 10 minutes on a road with varying terrain.
 Independently, Cervelo also found a 1.5% reduction in drag in their comparison here.

-Here’s the video of the test GCN ran
+Here’s the video of the test GCN did: